shakenfist/shakenfist/docs/operator_guide/upgrades.md

 you might see small transient failures such as single API requests failing as processes restart.

+You should note however that "all nodes" includes nodes in non-running states such as ERROR and MISSING.
+The only state which is excluded from the check is DELETED.
+Therefore, in order for online upgrades to work correctly, it is important that you delete nodes in an ERROR or MISSING state that you are confident will not return to the cluster.
+This is because nodes can return from ERROR or MISSING at the end of planned maintenance, and might be running and older version of Shaken Fist upon their return than other members of the cluster.

 ## Upgrade process

 First off, upgrade the python packages in each node's virtualenv manually.
 This